JnanaChandrikaAdapa/Chandrika_DataVista-Sales-Data-Analysis-and-Visualisation_Infosys_Internship_Oct2024/README.md

+# FINAL PROJECT: DATAVISTA-SALES-DATA-ANALYSIS-AND-VISUALISATION

+Dataset - VEHICLE SALES DATA

+Use Case - Analyzing sales data to identify top products, customer preferences, and sales trends, enabling data-driven business strategies.

+Libraries Used - Numpy, Pandas, MatPlotLib, Seaborn, Scikit-Learn

+# SALES DATA ANALYSIS AND VISUALIZATION

+Use Case - Processing, Analysing and Visualizing the Sales data

+Libraries Used - Pandas, MatPlotLib, Seaborn

+# DATA COMPUTATION

+Use Case - Commonly used for data analysis, optimization, signal processing, statistical analysis, and linear algebra in scientific and engineering fields.

+Library Used - Scipy

+Codes Executed:
+1. Optimization - Finds minima, maxima, and solves linear programming problems.
+2. Integration - Calculates numerical integrals for areas and volumes.
+3. Interpolation - Estimates values between data points.
+4. Linear Algebra - Solves linear systems and performs matrix operations.
+5. Statistics - Provides statistical measures and hypothesis tests.
+6. Fourier Transforms - Analyzes signals in the frequency domain.
+7. Signal and Image Processing - Filters signals and processes images.
+8. Ordinary Differential Equation (ODE) Solvers - Solves differential equations.
+9. Special Functions - Includes advanced mathematical functions.

 # DATA OPERATIONS

 Use Case - Learning how to perform arithmatic & modulus operations.
-It's widely used in scitific computing which supports arrays and matrices along with large collection of high level mathematical functions to operate on these data structures.
+It's widely used in scientific computing which supports arrays and matrices along with large collection of high level mathematical functions to operate on these data structures.

 Library used - Numpy